142 Squadron, Republic of Singapore Air Force: History

 Formerly based in Tengah Air Base, 142 SQN was RSAF's first A-4 squadron and also the last to fly the upgraded A-4SU Super Skyhawk in 2005.
 142 SQN was RSAF Operational Conversion Unit (OCU) for the A-4 as well as serving air to ground attack roles.
 The unit shares a similar motto to the Singapore Armed Forces Commando Formation.
 The squadron was disbanded after the retirement of A-4SUs in RSAF fleet and it was stood up again in 2016 as the fleet size of F-15SGs grew.

 Currently, 142 Squadron is based at Paya Lebar Air Base as the second squadron operating F-15SG Strike Eagles, alongside the current 149 Squadron which is also based there.

 In 2022, 142 Squadron hosted and trained with No. 75 Squadron RAAF's F-35 Lightning II stealth fighters and gained more insights into future F-35 operations.

 Information

-The tail is adorned with a beige checkered tailband.
+The tail is adorned with an orange checkered tailband.
 The squadron's logo is centered with the serial number on the base of the tail.

 Achievements

-The unit clinched the Best fighter squadron once in 2001 when it was operating the A4SUs and in 2019.
+The unit won the Best Fighter Squadron once in 2001 whilst operating the A-4SU and in 2019, 2024, and 2025 - operating the F-15SG Strike Eagle.